 Represented by Amanda Leuck of Spencerhill Associates.

 As an unabashed lover of all things happily-ever-after, Shaila Patel's younger self would finish reading her copy of Cinderella and chuck it across the room because it didn't mention what happened next.
-Now she writes from her home in the Carolinas and dreams up all sorts of stories with epilogues.
+Now she writes her #ownvoices stories from her home in the Carolinas and dreams up all sorts of tales with epilogues.
 She loves craft beer, tea, and reading in cozy window seats—but she'll read anywhere.
 You might find her sneaking in a few paragraphs at a red light or gushing about her favorite books online.

 The Personal Stuff:

 If I had a theme song, I'd have to say Priscilla Ahn's "Dream" fits the bill.

 Alone in my little world

 Who dreamed of a little home for me."

 I fell in love the first time I wrote a story.
 That moment earned its very own spot on my life's timeline – right between moving to Jacksonville, Florida, and my sister being born.
 Written in pencil by my fourth-grade hand – and on several pages of wide-rule paper, no less – my island-treasure adventure was born.

 (Thank you, Ms. Galloway!)